bitovi/academy/src/react/2-intro-to-jsx.md

   Inline styles are different
 </div>

-First, notice that instead of using a string to store the styles `style=""` we use an object `style={}`.
+First, notice that instead of using a string to store the styles `style=""` we use curly brackets `style={}`.
 In JSX, we can interpolate JavaScript code into our attributes, and when doing so we use the curly bracket notation instead of quotes (quotes can be used only for string values).

 Inside of `style={  }` we have an object of styles whose keys are css attributes and values are the value of the css.
 This structure closely resembles the `CSSStyleDeclaration` object used by the browser to store element styles (To see this run `document.body.style` in your browser console)